zyllian/webdog/site/pages/docs/resources.md

 how many resources of this type to display per page when content is paginated.

+### `timestamp_format`

+format to display timestamps as, as defined by version 2 of [the rust time crate's format description](https://time-rs.github.io/book/api/format-description.html).

 ## defining a resource

 resources are made up of markdown files with yaml front matter. for instance: